¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Installation Strategy for Dust Mitigation

-• The 18-Inch Rule: Position lights at least 18 inches below the ceiling.
-This allows for better convective airflow and keeps the fixture out of the "dead air" zone where the finest dust tends to settle.
+• The 18-Inch Rule: Position lights at least 18 inches below the ceiling to allow for convective airflow and avoid the "dead air" zone where fine dust settles.

-• Offset from Tools: If possible, avoid hanging a light directly over the discharge port of your planer or jointer.
-Even with dust collection, these are high-particulate zones.
+• Offset from Tools: Avoid hanging lights directly over the discharge ports of planers or jointers.

 Addressing Woodworker "Friction Points"